DavideLiCalsi/AOS/README.md

 8) the module will alert the subscribers by sending them the desired signal
 9) you can read the last message written for a topic by reading /dev/topics/<topic_name>/endpoint

+NOTE: right now only processes that subscribed to a topic can read its content If you wish to disable this feature, search the "DELETE FROM HERE TO ALLOW EVEN NON-SUBSCRIBED PROCESSES TO READ" comment and delete 3 lines of code afterwards to fix this.